jsgoyette/gemini/README.md

 # gemini-api for golang
 Utility types and methods to facilitate the use of the Gemini bitcoin exchange REST API

-**Note**: Please feel free to contribute if you use this package and run into issues.

 ## Usage

 ```